munro/SublimeGraphvizPreview/README.md

 ## Installation (Manual)

-For windows
+For windows:
-1. Download and install GraphViz
+* Download and install GraphViz.
-2. Add the GraphViz bin folder to the env PATH variable (C:\Program Files (x86)\Graphviz\bin)
+* Add the GraphViz bin folder to the env PATH variable (C:\Program Files (x86)\Graphviz\bin)

 Common:
-1. Download the zip
+* Download the zip.
-2. Rename resulting folder to `GraphvizPreview`
+* Rename resulting folder to `GraphvizPreview`.
-3. Place the folder in your Sublime Text Packages folder
+* Place the folder in your Sublime Text Packages folder.

 ## Changelog